loresuso/falco-action/README.md

 ## Analyze mode

 Analyze mode is meant to offer a more detailed report.
-To achieve this, a `scap` file is generated via a [Sysdig](https://github.com/draios/sysdig) container, which is started and stopped using the `start` and `stop` actions, respectively.
+To achieve this, a `scap` file is generated via a [Sysdig OS](https://github.com/draios/sysdig) container, which is started and stopped using the `start` and `stop` actions, respectively.
 The capture file is then uploaded as an artifact and passed to a subsequent `analyze` job, that uses the `analyze` action.
 The latter may use additional secrets we want to keep separate from the job we are protecting and integrate with external services to provide more relevant security information, such as OpenAI, VirusTotal, and more.
 The final report will (configurably) contain:
 - Falco rules triggered during steps' execution.
 - Contacted IPs